atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 her
 /

-her dearest friends — as she; at that moment, called the Lumleys — fo abused : she, therefore, told Mrs. jefferson, that ■whatever company she had, they were vastly too good for her, “besides, ” continued' she, “I am very sure that “you do; not know anything at all “about them : and So I desire you whl “not offer to affront me, by mentiorr ‘‘ ing my friends in Such a Scandalous manner.”
+her dearest friends — as she; at that moment, called the Lumleys — fo abused : she, therefore, told Mrs. jefferson, that ■whatever company she had, they were vastly too good for her, “besides, " continued' she, “I am very sure that “you do; not know anything at all “about them : and So I desire you whl “not offer to affront me, by mentiorr ‘‘ ing my friends in Such a Scandalous manner."
 . r
 ‘ r ’ •. • X 4
 “Your friends — answered Mrs. jefferson, repeating the word firongly r p You will not, I fancy, find them your friends, but the greatest enemies “you have in the world.
 However,